June Mariu: West Auckland

-Mariu has had some notable past and present members of parliament as her neighbours and whānau: The Hon.
+Mariu had some notable past and present members of parliament as her neighbours and whānau: The Hon.
 Tau Henare, Tukuroirangi Morgan and The Hon.
 John Tamihere.

-Her nephew Rawiri Waititi is the current co-leader of Te Pāti Maori.
+Her nephew Rawiri Waititi is the current co-leader of Te Pāti Māori.
 A former member of parliament and minister of the crown Tuariki Delamere is from the same iwi as Mariu, Te Whanau a Apanui.

-During her time living in Auckland, Mariu has also had connections with Dame Naida Glavish as mana whenua, Ngāti Whātua Ōrākei.
+During her time living in Auckland, Mariu also had connections with Dame Naida Glavish as mana whenua, Ngāti Whātua Ōrākei.